andre-st/amazon-wishless/README.md

 - runtime is okay (53 long lists or 230 requests < 30 seconds)
 - if many lists fail with "503 Service Unavailable" you need to increase `SCRAPY_SETTINGS.DOWNLOAD_DELAY` in settings.py
-- the Amazon bot detection sometimes presents CAPTCHAs instead of the wish list.
+- Amazon sometimes presents a CAPTCHA instead of single wish lists, while other lists can be read normally in the same run.
-  This is reported as an error in the program output (`*** CAPTCHA bot block ***`).
+  This is reported as an error in the program output: `*** CAPTCHA bot block ***`.
-  A program restart 5 minutes later, however, can run through again without any problems
+  A program restart 5 minutes later, however, could run through again without any problems

 **Amazon wishlists without used prices:**